-cheap and eco friendly ways to heat a winter greenhouse
+cheap and some eco friendly ways to heat a winter greenhouse without using electricity

-The cost of heating a greenhouse in winter can outweigh the savings and advantages of growing produce in one.
+The cost of heating a greenhouse in winter can sometimes outweigh the savings and advantages of using it to grow your own.

 Greenhouses are poorly insulated, but by making a few improvements to insulation and trying some of the heating methods here, you could reduce the cost of heating a greenhouse in winter.